Stellaria chinensis: Distribution

 Found in benthic waters on continental shelves and slopes of depths from 4-140m, the beautiful sea snail is native to the western Pacific more specifically the Indian Ocean, Central Indo-Pacific, and north-eastern Australia.
 The species is most commonly found in the Philippines, Indonesia, and China.
 Although it has also occurred in Australia, Chinese Taipei, Japan, Thailand, Fiji, Hong Kong, and Brunei Darussalam.
 Fossils of Stellaria Chinensis show that they have been existence since the Paleogene period.

 Ecology

-The beautiful sea snail is a deposit feeder and feeds on detritus and other small microorganisms.
+The sea snail is a deposit feeder and feeds on detritus and other small microorganisms.
 The species uses its tall and heavily spirally rigid base and unique wide umbilicus to create a “feeding cone” beneath themselves.
 In a similar fashion to most species in the Xenophoridae family, the beautiful sea snail uses locomotion referred to as a “leaping motion” or “a one-legged stomp” by extending its strombidae (foot) and muscular column which then contracts pulling the shell over.
 The beautiful sea snail has a small and multi-spiral protoconch which suggests a planktonic larval life which is believed to be rather long to account for the wide geographical range it occupies.